AT A GLANCE

 • We foster inquiry, intellectual creativity, and evidence-based decision-making to accept the challenges facing a global society.

 • We provide academic excellence in teaching, advising, service, and scholarship.

 Why pursue a program with Gonzaga’s School of Education?

-• NCATE-accredited—a mark of distinction recognizing that the School of Education has met national standards for the preparation of educators
+• NCATE accreditation—a mark of distinction recognizing that the School of Education has met national standards for the preparation of educators

 • Students receive support from faculty who are committed to their success and career goals.

-• Students are well prepared for licensure exams: in 2014-2015, Gonzaga students had a 94% pass rate on the Washington Educator Skills Test Endorsement (WEST-E).
+• Students are well prepared for licensure exams: in 2017–2018, Gonzaga students had a 98% edTPA First-Time Pass Rate.

 - Elementary Education (K-8)

 - Social Studies (History) (5-12)